varelabeatriz/varelabeatriz/README.md

 # Hi There, I'm Beatriz! 👋

-- 💻 Computer Engineering student
+- 💻 Bachelor's degree in computer engineering
 - 📍 From SP - Brazil
 - 💼 Front-end developer at Webjump